-Do you feel like you need to keep yourself (or your kids) more hydrated this summer?
+Do you feel like you need to keep yourself (or your kids) more hydrated all day long?
 Well, I've noticed that since I have my water bottle right by my side, I tend to drink more than when I have to fiddle for it at the bottom of my tote bag!

 Water bottle holders (or carriers) are the perfect summer crochet project and they make great gifts too!
 If you're crocheting this water bottle holder as a gift, you're welcome to download these FREE Printable "Handmade With Love" Gift Tags

 I chose to use 100% cotton yarn for this project to avoid too much stretch.
 I love the vibrant colors of Lilly's Sugar & Cream, but sometimes I just like sticking to white so it can match just about anything I'm wearing.
 You could choose whatever color you like, of course.